koendv/paste_dispenser/README.md

 * Processor: Atmega328P (5V, 16MHz).

 Generate an Intel Hex file with _Sketch -> Export Compiled Binary_.
 This creates two .hex files in the project directory, `arduino.ino.eightanaloginputs.hex` and `arduino.ino.with_bootloader.eightanaloginputs.hex`.
 The hex file we need is the one with the bootloader.
-As ISP programmer you need an arduino with the same logic voltage as the target system.
-Connect a 5V Arduino, e.g. an Arduino Uno to your system.
+The ISP programmer is an arduino with the same logic levels as the target system.
+As the solder paste dispenser uses 5V logic, we need an Arduino with 5V logic levels as ISP programmer.
+Connect a 5V Arduino, e.g. an Arduino Uno, to your system.
 Compile and upload the _File -> Examples -> ArduinoISP_ sketch to the Uno.
 Connect the Arduino Uno to the solder paste dispenser board as follows:

 Signal|Uno    |ISP pin
 ------|-------|--------